Accessibility in PeopleSoft Applications

 If developers customize applications, they must build them according to the accessibility design standards.

-Starting with PeopleTools 8.50 and PeopleSoft 9.1, delivered pages have been audited to ensure that they include accessibility features, such as page control labels and grid summaries.
+Starting with PeopleTools 8.50 and PeopleSoft 9.1, delivered pages have been audited to ensure that they include accessibility layout features, such as page control labels and grid summaries.
 However, if developers change or add pages, they must ensure that their changes are coded to standards to work with assistive technology.
-PeopleTools provides many accessibility features, but they are not all automatic.
+PeopleTools provides many accessibility layout features, but they are not all automatic.
 For example, PeopleTools provides the ability to add page control labels, but it does not automatically create the labels.
-Developers must manually add labels and set other accessibility features so that they are available to users who enable the accessibility features.
+Developers must manually add labels and set other accessibility layout features so that they are available to users who enable the accessibility layout.

 Note: It's important to incorporate accessibility from the beginning, when you are designing your customizations.
 This documentation provides details that are specific to PeopleTools and PeopleSoft applications, but you should also consult the numerous accessibility resources that are available outside of Oracle to create a complete accessibility plan.
 In addition, it's important to involve users with various disabilities throughout your process, beginning in the design phase.

-Note: Keyboard-only navigation features are available to all users and do not require users to enable accessibility features.
+Note: Keyboard-only navigation features are available to all users and do not require users to enable accessibility layout features.

-This accessibility guide provides details about how to develop, set up, and use the accessibility features in PeopleSoft applications.
+This accessibility guide provides details about how to develop, set up, and use the accessibility layout features in PeopleSoft applications.

 The following example shows a typical transaction page that contains fields, buttons, scroll areas, and a grid:

-Pagelet Behavior in Accessibility Mode
+Pagelet Behavior in Screen Reader On Mode